araichev/vegehead/README.rst

 Requirements
 ============
-In compiling this cookbook, i set the following requirements.
+In compiling this cookbook, i set the following requirements on the recipes.

 **Yummy.**
 The food should taste great.